 Universities as Foundations for Community Development

-Based on a decade of experience as the President of the University of Winnipeg, Dr. Axworthy discusses how to make university campuses can work with community organizations, spur innovation and become hubs for community economic development.
+Based on a decade of experience as the President of the University of Winnipeg, Dr. Axworthy discusses how university campuses can work with community organizations, spur innovation and become hubs for community economic development.

 There is a great appetite for education within the Aboriginal population of Canada.
 If Canada’s success relies on everyone having the same level of access to education, Axworthy reflects on what campuses can do to make universities a more respectful and attractive place for Aboriginal youth.